Email obfuscation: What works in 2026?

 4 Methodology

-This article is not just an article for human readers, it’s also a honeypot for harvesters.
-Each technique protects a unique email address: when that email address receives spam, I know that the corresponding technique was broken.
-From this, I can infer which techniques were not broken during the attack—and that gives me the protection statistics.
+This article is not only an article for human readers, it’s also a honeypot for harvesters.
+Each technique is protecting an email address: When that address receives spam, I know which technique was broken.
+I make a list of which addresses each spammer knows, and I use that list to build up the statistics.

-Before collecting any statistics, it’s very important to have all spam filtering turned off.
-The big mail providers filter out a huge amount of spam that never reaches their users (it may appear in a Spam folder, or it may be silently deleted and never shown).
-Desktop mail clients often do something similar: I had to set up my own mail server and my own mail client before I was sure that I had completely disabled all mail filtering at every step along the way.
+In order to reliably collect statistics, I’ve had to disable spam filtering at every step along the way.
+The big mail providers filter out a huge amount amount of spam that never reaches their users (some of it appears in the Spam folder, and some of it is silently deleted and never shown).
+Desktop mail clients often do something similar.
+As a result, I’ve set up my own mail server and client.

-The sample sizes are growing, but still small, so there is some uncertainty in the statistics.
-The more people link to this article, and share it, the better these statistics will become!
+There is some uncertainty in the statistics because the sample sizes are still relatively small.
+(Small, but growing.)
+The more people link to this article, the better these statistics will become!